hd-zero/hdzero-vtx-docs/docs/vtx_user_manual.md

 ### Baud rate

 VTX supports two baud rates: 115200 and 230400.
-The factory default is 115200.
-How to switch baud rate:

-- Adjust FC's uart to the baud rate you need.
-- Power up the Quad.
-VRX/Goggle will not display the OSD.
-- Wait fifteen seconds and then restart the Quad.
-VTX will update the baud rate and VRX/Goggle will display the OSD.
+During the initialization phase, VTX will detect whether the serial port can correctly receive osd data.
+If the correct osd data packet is not received for more than 2 seconds, VTX will automatically switch the baud rate.

 ## OSD setup